It's all about transporting goods

 However quite a large segment of the model railroading community are not model builders, either due to a genuine lack of talent, or most likely because model construction holds hardly any interest for them (ergo why they chose 3rail R-T-R trains in the first place).
 They are problem solvers, who enjoy puzzles and keeping things flowing smoothly.
 To them dispatching trains on a layout is a dream assignment; and designing timetables, planning car forwarding movements, and studying track layouts offers a relaxing way to spend an armchair railroading evening.
 For this group Operation (as opposed to just building) is the whole point of having a layout, and so running 3rail semi-toy trains past crude mockup buildings is just as pleasant an experience as were they running museum quality trains past photo-realistic buildings (and certainly more affordable).

 All functional layouts (as opposed to animated dioramas for railfanning) will necessitate Operations.
-For operations to be effective (avoiding accidents, delivering simulated goods efficiently, making moving model trains fun rather than frustrating), everyone must know where the trains are, where they came from, and where they are going.
+For operations to be effective (avoiding accidents, delivering simulated goods efficiently, making moving model trains fun rather than frustrating), everyone must know where the trains are, where they came from, and where they are going to.
 A helpful planning tool is to create a Service Schematic [EXAMPLE] for the area modeled on your layout.

 Real railroads are a serious transportation business (even weekend tourist railroads need revenue), and they have evolved [EXPLANATION] their operating methods over two centuries to increase safety, efficiency, and profits.
 As such, their methodology (originating from naval vessel operating methods) is very specialized and often seems perplexing to the casual 3rail modeler.
 However, although it is indeed true that the Operations procedures of mega-railroads like the Union Pacific or CSX are quite comprehensive, Traction lines, and even modern Short lines, have little need for the majority of those mega-railroads Operating procedures, and your model 3rail railway doesn't either!.
 Layout owners wanting to simulate real railroad Operations should Keeping It Somewhat Simple [EXPLANATION] through judicious selective compression (so as to prevent becoming overwhelmed by a prototypes operations minutia [ESSAY]).